CiscoDevNet/terraform-provider-intersight/website/docs/r/software_hyperflex_bundle_distributable.html.markdown

 * `model`:(string) The endpoint model for which this firmware image is applicable.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name of the file.
 It is populated as part of the image import operation.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `platform_type`:(string)(Computed) The platform type of the image.
 * `recommended_build`:(string) The build which is recommended by Cisco.
-* `release`:(Array with Maximum of one item) - A reference to a softwarerepositoryRelease resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `release`:(HashMap) - A reference to a softwarerepositoryRelease resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
-  + `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.